 PARTICULARS OF THE CLASS

-7. The Class is comprised of all persons in Canada who, as of the respective recall dates, owned one of the Vehicles subject to various Transport Canada Recalls (set out at paragraph 3 above).
-The members of the Class are known to the Defendants.
+7. The Class is comprised of all persons in Canada who owned or leased one of the Vehicles subject to the Recalls.
+The members of the Class are known to the Nissan Defendant.

 THE DEFENDANTS AND THEIR RELATIONSHIP Takata